EchoVideo: Quick Guide for Instructors

-Video (promotional): "Reasons Why" Instructors Use EchoVideo in their Teaching.
+Video (what is it): "Reasons Why" Instructors Use EchoVideo in their Teaching.

 Article: Get inspired from faculty at other universities (on using video outside of recording class lectures).